HugoRobertoGuedes/XAPI-API/README.md

 - inform host and port do redis in `.env` file

+# insominia

+- To test the application by `insominia`, use the file in the folder `Rest testing/Insomnia-All.json`

 # Steps to start app
  1. run comands

   ```bash
     yarn install
   ```

  2. create `.env` file and inform enviroments

 ```env